texttheater/bach/README.md

 Bach is functional, but not pure.
 It is concatenative, but not stack-based.
 It is statically typed.

-Bach is inspired by Perl, Scala, Go, Python, and others.
+Bach is inspired by Perl, Scala, Go, Python, JavaScript, and others.